12rcu/KeepMeAlive3D/docs/pages/CreatingModels.md

 4) Now the empties can be moved to represent the upper and lower bounds of the object's animation.
    See the example below where the bounds for the cross arm (querausleger) are visible.
+   Remember that Blender's native space is Z-up, right-handed, and Three.js's native space is Y-up, also right-handed.

 ![Move limits in Blender](../assets/blenderMoveEmpties.png)